 Recruitment Process Outsourcing (RPO) is helping organizations improve operational efficiency and quality of hires while reducing costs.

 But to fully understand RPO, it is vital to first grasp what it is not: contingent staffing.
 Such agencies are often referred to as contingency firms or temporary placement agencies.
 Organizations primarily seek out contingent staffing agencies on a requisition-by-requisition basis (i.e., when hiring needs arise) for a supply of temporary or “temp-to-hire” employees.
-For example, a company needs three forklift drivers STAT!
-In this situation, organizational leaders might look to contingent staffing firms to deliver a number of candidates willing to take the job tomorrow.
+For example, a company needs three forklift drivers stat.
+In this situation, organizational leaders might look to contingent staffing firms to deliver several candidates willing to take the job tomorrow.

-One issue with these types of agencies is that there are clones (competitors) at every corner providing the same services.
-Many businesses will partner with multiple staffing agencies at any given time in order to expedite the recruitment process.
-As a result, immediacy is and will always be the name of the game; reimbursement for these firms hinge on their ability to fend off competing firms and place people before competitors swoop in with their own prospective candidates.
-Although contingent staffing agencies can prove effective, the rapidness often means experience, quality of hire as well as hiring manager and candidate satisfaction are not be taken into account.
+One issue with contingent staffing agencies is that there are clones (competitors) at every corner providing the same services.
+Many businesses will partner with multiple staffing agencies at any given time to expedite the recruitment process.
+As a result, immediacy is and will always be the name of the game; reimbursement for these firms hinges on their ability to fend off competing firms and place people before competitors swoop in with their own prospective candidates.
+Although contingent staffing agencies can prove effective, the rapidness often means experience, quality of hire, and hiring manager and candidate satisfaction are not considered.

-RPO partnerships are meant to be long term, so that teams can build sustainable talent pipelines, establish and grow talent communities, enable leaders to focus on strategic initiatives and reduce employee attrition.
+RPO partnerships are meant to be long-term, so teams can build sustainable talent pipelines, establish and grow talent communities, enable leaders to focus on strategic initiatives, and reduce employee attrition.
 This is executed through a service delivery structure that dedicates expert recruitment teams to each client.
 These teams, though technically employed by the RPO provider, become an extension of the client organization.
-As a result, recruiters are completely immersed in the client’s culture and are accessible at all times.
-In essence, the RPO provider becomes 100% accountable for the recruitment function in order to provide a more efficient, less expensive and customized recruiting solution.
+As a result, recruiters are completely immersed in the client’s culture and always accessible.
+In essence, the RPO provider becomes 100% accountable for the recruitment function to provide a more efficient, less expensive, and customized recruiting solution.

 Proactive Versus Reactive

-Consider this: Across the globe, there is always the need for talent.
+Across the globe, there is always the need for talent.
 Businesses grow and new positions develop; employees move on and attrition occurs.
-This creates the need for quality talent in a timely fashion — especially because growth and turnover storm through an organization on a daily basis, rarely leaving time to adjust to the swift and sudden changes they cause.
+This creates the need for quality talent in a timely fashion — especially because growth and turnover storm through an organization daily, rarely leaving time to adjust to the swift and sudden changes they cause.
 The primary difference between contingent staffing and RPO can be found here:

 - RPO providers are proactive.
-Conversely, others organizations are proactive by seeking partnerships with RPO providers to bridge the gap between talent acquisition, talent management and talent strategy.
-Rather than react to need, as an extension of the organization, RPO offers proactive sourcing and builds talent pipelines and talent communities to ensure organizations are always prepared well in advance of need.
+Conversely, other organizations are proactive by seeking partnerships with RPO providers to bridge the gap between talent acquisition, talent management and talent strategy.
+As an extension of the organization, RPO offers proactive sourcing and builds talent pipelines and talent communities to ensure organizations are always prepared well in advance of need.